mod7ex/gian-it.sto/Readme.md

 ## responses or response status
-#### If any issue is encountered with server responses or response status (success, failure) in `templates`  we head to useApi composable and we just try to play with what the composable provides
+#### If any issue is encountered with server responses or response status (success, failure) in `templates`  we head to useApi composable and we just try to play with what the composable provides & the adapted success definition

 `{ call, data, responce, error, loading, errorMsg, success, reset, ready }`